MitchBradley/Grbl_Esp32-wiki/ESP3D-Web-UI-for-Grbl_ESP32.md

 - Full interface to SD card
 - Easily add your own macros
 - Display a camera in UI
-- Works in parallel with serial port and Bluetooth modes

-The ESP3d-WEBUI project represents quite contribution to the open source CNC world and you should consider a donation to it.
+The ESP3d-WEBUI project represents quite a contribution to the open source CNC world and you should consider a donation to it.

  [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG_global.gif" border="0" alt="PayPal – The safer, easier way to pay online.">](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Y8FFE7NA4LJWQ)